Filesystem Layout

 |---|---|

-| dockmesh server logs | systemd journal (journalctl -u dockmesh) |
+| dockmesh server logs | systemd journal — journalctl -u dockmesh |

-| Agent logs | systemd journal (journalctl -u dockmesh-agent) on each agent host |
+| Agent logs | systemd journal on each agent host — journalctl -u dockmesh-agent |

-| Container logs | /var/lib/docker/containers/<id>/<id>-json.log — but access via dockmesh UI |
+| Container logs | /var/lib/docker/containers/<id>/<id>-json.log, or live via the UI |

 Permissions

-Section titled “Permissions”| Path | Owner | Mode | Why |
+| Path | Owner | Mode |

-Customizing paths
+Customising paths

 Inside Docker (when running dockmesh itself in a container)